 The only downsides include a limit of 255 tracks per song, as well as no MIDI export or the ability to control external hardware via MIDI.
 Though when it’s all said and done, Garage Band is still an immensely powerful tool and one of the most proficient digital audio workstations going round.

-If you already have a guitar lying around, then Amplitube Custom Shop is the perfect way for you to add expression and flair to your music without the hefty price tag.
-While it’s essentially a stripped down version version of Amplitube 4, this free fully functioning guitar rig application includes 24 models that consist of a chromatic tuner, nine stompboxes, four amps, five cabs, three mics and two rack effects.
+If you already have a guitar lying around, then AmpliTube Custom Shop is the perfect way for you to add expression and flair to your music without the hefty price tag.
+While it’s essentially a stripped-down version, this free fully functioning guitar rig application includes 24 models that consist of a chromatic tuner, nine stompboxes, four amps, five cabs, three mics and two rack effects.

 Bandlab – Cakewalk (Windows)

 Cakewalk is one of the oldest digital audio workstations going around and recently received a significant upgrade from its previous model — Cakewalk Sonar.
 After Gibson halted production last year, Bandlab snapped it up and made it free for all music lovers.